josephaw1022/Quiz-Applicatin/README.md

-## Quiz Applicaiton - Joseph Whiteaker
+## Quiz Application - Joseph Whiteaker

 This application is a 5 question quiz of some fairly easy questions.